edriessen/avicii-project/README.md

 # 1. Analyse the songtexts

 To run an analysis, you'll need a connection to the Google Cloud Natural Language API.
 Set up a project in the Google Cloud console and add your `credentials.json` to the project root folder.
 After that, you'll need a `.txt` file for each song that you want to analyse.
 Format each song file this way: `songindex-albumname-songtitle.txt`.
 For the song Peace of Mind by Avicii, the first song on the album TIM, this would be: `1-tip-peace_of_mind.txt`.
 I store the text files of the albums I generate inside a `songs` folder in my project.

+You can copy and paste the lyrics manually, or you can scrape for the lyrics using the `lyrics.py` file.
+To use the script, you have to make an api key on Genius, and then enter the song titles, artist, and album as appropriate.
+You will need to create the appropriate folder under the `songs` folder (for example, for Lady Gaga, you will need to create a `Lady_Gaga` folder: `songs/Lady_Gaga`.
+The script will generate the text files and put them in the folder.

 When you have the files ready, you can use `analyse.py` to run the sentiment analysis.
 From this file, you call `save_array_of_dicts_to_excel()`.
 The function takes two arguments: